drowe67/freedv-gui/USER_MANUAL.md

 on the radio or else the radio will not respond to requests directed to that address.

+On newer radios (e.g. 7300, 7610), you may also need to set "CI-V USB Echo Back" to ON as this may be set to OFF by default.

 ## I need help with my radio or rig interface

 There are many radios, many computers, and many sound cards.
 It is